 To put launchers below Preferences, open up the correct ~/.config/lxpanel/default/panels/panel and place a section immediately below or above the "run" entry designed exactly according to the following guide:

 The upper image on the right illustrates a menu where qupzilla, logout and shutdown have been added as follows:

 type = menu

 Kornelix has created a very useful secondary menu tool called mystuff.
 Download and install myStuff-1.8-x86_64.deb (or the 32-bit) and follow the directions.
 Set it up with whatever apps appeal to you, put links where ever you like, for example, panel, openbox menu, main menu, desktop, etc. The image on the lower right is one of my "favorites" menus.
 To just display an icon - no text - put the cursor on the menu text line and press the tab key to make the menu think you have entered something.

 If you have installed a 32-bit operating system, then the repositories likely contain versions of Wine and Skype that can be directly installed using Synaptic or apt-get.
-However, Wine and Skype do not yet have a 64-bit architecture that works in a 64-bit Debian-based Linux, which means the 32-bit versions have to be installed and adapted to work in the 64-bit environment.
-If you do not have at least 4 GB of memory, then it probably isn't worth the bother to install a 64-bit system and have to deal with the double arch system.
+Wine does now have a 64-bit architecture that works in a 64-bit Debian-based Linux, which means the 32-bit versions should not have to be installed and adapted to work in the 64-bit environment.
+Unfortunately it appears that most apps, for example, all those that I use, do not have execs that execute with 64-bit Wine.
+So most users will still probably want to install the 32-bit version.
 To see if the necessary 32-bit architecture is installed, put the following in the terminal:

 dpkg --print-foreign-architectures .

 If i386 comes up, then your set to install wine and skype.